Site Map

 What Abnormal Results Mean

-An abnormal scan will show "hot spots" and/or "cold spots" as compared to surrounding bone.
+An abnormal scan will show hot spots or cold spots as compared to surrounding bone.
 Hot spots are areas where there is an increased collection of the radioactive material.
 Cold spots are areas that have taken up less of the radioactive material.

-Bone scan findings must be compared with other imaging studies, in addition to clinical information.
+Bone scan findings must be compared with other imaging studies, such as x-rays or CT scans, in addition to clinical information.
 Your provider will discuss any abnormal findings with you.

 Risks